Code-Growers/cg_starter/README.md

 - [Device info](https://pub.dev/packages?q=device_info) - Because it is always useful to have that knowledge about users device.
 - [Equatable](https://pub.dev/packages/equatable) - Let's make equality checking easy again inside of our little immutable world.
 - [Dartx](https://pub.dev/packages/dartx) - These extensions can and will save you a lot of time.
+- [Dart extensions](https://pub.dev/packages/dart_extensions) - Because there is never enough of extension libraries.
 - [Uuid](https://pub.dev/packages/uuid) - Never use dirty old math.random when in need of unique values.

 #### Logging

-- [Logger](https://pub.dev/packages/logger) - Lets make that logging pretty.
+- [Lognito](https://github.com/Code-Growers/lognito) - Lets make that logging pretty.

 #### Localization